Squeeze the trigger of your heart.note

 - Fanservice: Exaggerated with the game's promotional goods.

 - Most of the game's promotional items feature the girls in a more swimsuit-styled version of their regular bodysuits at a pool or beach setting.

 - Another one with Exelica in Stripperiffic two-piece with either Crueltear or the original Faintear, and it's heading into Les Yay territory.

 - There's also a piece has that Crueltear showing off her lovely backside with Exelica on top of her.

 - The original Faintear is also having some fun with her Ver'mith twin's hair, in skimpy bikinis no less.

-- Gameplay and Story Segregation: Averted.
-The Triggerhearts are varied by their speed.
+- Gameplay and Story Integration: The Triggerhearts are varied by their speed.
 It's explained in plot that Exelica can adapt with peaceful life on Earth too well, so she rarely did the routine maintenance for her equipments.
 Crueltear, however, felt herself is without purpose on this peaceful planet and thus kept her equipment in as good condition as possible.
 So when Ver'mith attacks Earth, Exelica's equipment are nowhere near their full potential.
 In Trigger Heart Exelica -Enhanced-, Faintear had just recently escaped from Ver'mith, and despite losing her original weapon units, has equipment in perfect condition.
 These are reflected in gameplay, with Exelica being slowest, Faintear being fastest and Crueltear in the middle.

 - Genki Girl: Exelica.